Kcrosas/Kcrosas/README.md

 ### :atom: Who I am

-My name is Kenneth Rosas.
-I am a detailed oriented and incredibly curious developer, an avid hiker, and an aquarium hobbyist.
-My dream is being part of a team that creates the "next big thing," qualifying for the ADK 46ers, and buying a home to express my interest in aquascaping.
+I am Kenneth Rosas, a detail-oriented and inquisitive developer, an enthusiastic hiker, and an avid aquarium hobbyist.
+My aspirations revolve around being part of a groundbreaking team that pioneers the "next big thing," accomplishing the ADK 46ers challenge, and acquiring a home to showcase my passion for aquascaping.

-Having grew up in the days of 56K modems and seeing how much the internet bloomed, I have always been in awe about the technologies behind the things I have used.
-How did we go from something that tied up our phone lines to gigabit internet speeds?
-How did we fuse our 20 GB mp3 player, calculator, video player into the phones we use now?
-Terabytes have become the norm on desktop PCs yet the physical attributes of storage solution have both become smaller AND faster.
+Having witnessed the remarkable evolution of technology from the era of 56K modems, I have continuously been captivated by the intricate workings behind the tools and innovations I have utilized.
+The transition from phone line-restricted connections to lightning-fast gigabit speeds is an astonishing feat.
+The amalgamation of various functionalities, such as a 20 GB mp3 player, calculator, and video player, into the compact smartphones we rely on today is truly remarkable.
+The norm of terabytes in desktop PCs highlights the remarkable advancements in storage solutions, which have not only become smaller but also faster.

+These experiences have fueled my perpetual fascination with technology and motivated me to delve deeper into the realms of development.

 ### :atom: Where you can find me
 - [My Portfolio](https://www.KRosas.com)